 This article focuses on progesterone that's available without a prescription -- not the drug form of progesterone that requires a prescription.

 Over-the-counter progesterone cream has been marketed as a treatment for menopausal symptoms, including:

 It's also sometimes used by people to try to treat:

-Many plants make progesterone.
+Many plants make compounds similar to progesterone which may or may not function like the purified progesterone chemical.
 The progesterone in creams bought without a prescription is made by processing ingredients from plants, such as yams.

 What are the risks of using progesterone?

 Side effects.
 Progesterone may cause side effects such as: